How Do You Prepare HVAC Equipment for a Storm

 - Protect Your System from the Surge

-Purchase a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically shut down your HVAC appliances if there’s a increase in the line voltage.
+Purchase a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a standard wall outlet, to automatically shut down your HVAC appliances if there’s a increase in the line voltage.
 Also, don’t touch any electrical components, and ask for a technician’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored